 e) The matters described in the Basis for Qualified Opinion paragraph above in ouropinion may have an adverse effect on the functioning of the Company;

-h) With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+i) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 read with Rule11(d) of the Companies (Audit and Auditors) Amendment Rules 2017 in our opinion and tothe best of our information and according to the explanations given to us:

 i.
 The Company has disclosed the impact of pending litigations on its financialposition wherever ascertainable.